Financial support at university

 The loan repayments are paid at a rate of 9% of any earnings over £21,000.

-The Government intends to make an exception for students studying nursing, midwifery and the allied health professions as a second degree so that these students can access student loans (as is already planned for some STEM students from 2017/18).
+For entry onto courses in 2017, the Government made an exception for students studying nursing, midwifery and the allied health professions as a second degree so that these students could access student loans.

-To ensure postgraduate students can continue their valuable contribution to non-medical professions, the Government will make funding available for a capped number of postgraduate healthcare places for new starters in 2017, on the same terms as are currently in place.
-These terms will serve as a transitional arrangement until further options have been developed.
+To ensure postgraduate students could continue their valuable contribution to non-medical professions, the Government made funding available for a capped number of postgraduate healthcare places for new starters in 2017, on the same terms as were in place previously.
+A decision about funding arrangements for these students starting course in 2018 is due to be made soon.

 The Government will be broadening the range of qualifications for which students can access a second student loan to include nursing, midwifery and allied health subjects.